WilliamCao1996/BiodynamoSimpleProjects/CellDistribution/README.md

 The simulation starts with one single cancer cell.

 It grows and divides without limit.
-Eventually you get a lot of cancer cells and they form a Spherical tumor.
+Eventually you get a lot of cancer cells and they form a tumor.

 Each timestep, the cell moves a random distance (within a range you set) in a random direction.